-The assumptions made by Johnson’s theory are in three categories: assumptions about system, assumptions about structure, and assumptions about functions.
+The assumptions made by Dorothy Johnson’s theory are in three categories: assumptions about system, assumptions about structure, and assumptions about functions.

 The four assumptions about structure and function are that: (1) “From the form the behavior takes and the consequences it achieves can be inferred what ‘drive’ has been stimulated or what ‘goal’ is being sought.”
-(2) Each individual person has a “predisposition to act with reference to the goal, in certain ways rather than the other ways.”
+(2) Each person has a “predisposition to act concerning the goal, in certain ways rather than the other ways.”
 This predisposition is called a “set.”
 (3) Each subsystem has a repertoire of choices called a “scope of action.”
 And (4) The individual patient’s behavior produces an outcome that can be observed.

 And lastly, there are three functional requirements for the subsystems.: (1) The system must be protected from toxic influences with which the system cannot cope.
 (2) Each system has to be nurtured through the input of appropriate supplies from the environment.
 And (3) The system must be stimulated for use to enhance growth and prevent stagnation.

 The following are the major concepts and definitions of Johnson’s nursing model, including the definition for its nursing metaparadigm:

 Johnson views human beings as having two major systems: the biological system and the behavioral system.
 It is the role of medicine to focus on the biological system, whereas nursing focuses on the behavioral system.

 The concept of a human being was defined as a behavioral system that strives to make continual adjustments to achieve, maintain, or regain balance to the steady-state adaptation.

 The environment is not directly defined, but it is implied to include all elements of the human system’s surroundings and includes interior stressors.